chrisbu/dart_config/README.md

 Take a look at the three files: `tests.dart` (a VM independant suite of tests), and the `test_browser.dart` and `test_server.dart`, which run the same set of tests found in `tests.dart` both in the browser and on the server.
-The only differences are `ConfgLoader` implementation, and the path to the config files.
+The only differences are `ConfigLoader` implementation, and the path to the config files.

 ### Want to load a config file that looks like "x"?